timdeschryver/timdeschryver.dev/content/blog/be-proactive-when-you-join-an-angular-project/index.md

 ### TypeScript

 This is probably the most impactful item on your to-do list, but also the most time-consuming.
-With strictness enabled it results that silly mistakes being caught at compile time, and thus you create a safer environment.
+With strictness enabled it results in silly mistakes being caught at compile time, and thus you create a safer environment.
 For example, it can detect an unsafe operation on an object that could possibly be `null`.

 To enable "strict mode" in your application, open the `tsconfig.json` file and set the `compilerOptions.strict` property to `true`.